-"Yes, Master Malfoy, sir, Wobbles is getting Mistress Narcissa"
+"Yes, Master Malfoy, sir, Wobbles is getting Mistress Narcissa!" the elf squeaked.

 Silence descended as they awaited Narcissa's arrival.
 When she did arrive, Draco held his breath.
 His mother looked miraculous if anything, her glossy blonde hair with her brunette under-layers flashing through the blonde layers, and her pale blue eyes shimmering softly.
-She acknowledged Draco as she walked past him, her arm encircling his shoulders and drawing him to her chest for a moment, before walking onwards to seat herself in the armchair opposite her husband.
-Lucius turned his attention to his wife, "my dear, Draco has something he wishes to discuss with us"
+She acknowledged Draco as she walked past him, her arm encircling his shoulders and drawing him to her chest for a moment, before walking onward to seat herself in the armchair opposite her husband.
+Lucius turned his attention to his wife, "My dear, Draco has something he wishes to discuss with us."

 Draco was focusing so intently on the floor that he did not hear his father raise from his chair and cross the distance between them.
 In fact Draco had no idea his father was standing right behind him until –